harrypower/CHIPdocs/my_chip_software.md

   ```

   The password above needs to be generated and maintained at [googles account application password pages](https://security.google.com/settings/security/apppasswords) so it is not my normal password!

+  * Test the mail
+    ```
+    echo "A message from chip!" | mail -s "Test Mail" youremail.address@mail.com
+    ```
+    Check you email for this test message!
+Note the above ssmtp installation does not need to be restarted after the setup so this test email should arrive soon!